 Can you negotiate rent?
-Unless it’s your first time here, (in which case… ¡Hola!) you probably know about my love for rental properties.
+Unless it’s your first time here, (in which case… ¡Hola!) you probably know about my love for real estate investing.
 I was so into it, I bought my first rental house while I was still renting.
-I know.
-So meta.

 I simultaneously was hoping rental rates would go up AND down!
 That’s obviously silly but I discovered a way that made landlord me AND tenant me very happy.